-Recently one of my sons, who has taken a keen interest in property investment, asked:
+Recently one of my nephews, who has taken a keen interest in property investment, asked:

-“Dad – what’s the worst advice you’ve ever been given on real estate investing and what’s the best advice you could give me?”
+What’s the worst advice you’ve ever been given on real estate investing and what’s the best advice you could give me?

 I explained that the worst real estate investment advice I was given was that property investment is easy.